federicoperezmarina/project_nlp_with_nltk_corpus/README.md

 ```

 ## Corpus wordnet similarity
-In this section we are going to find the similarity of two words
+In this section we are going to find the similarity of two nouns and two verbs.

+Noun example:
 ```python
 from nltk.corpus import wordnet